cacoleman16/Econ/README.md

 # Econ

-#This is a repository for CS homework and potentially in the work for my dissertation.
+#This is a repository for CS homework and potentially parts of the work for my dissertation.